beelabhmc/ant_tracker/README.md

    which was observed crossing the ROI, the ROI it crossed, it's initial and final edge crossings, and the corresponding timestamps.
- - [combinetrack.py](scripts/combinetrack.py) This file takes tracks for each ROI and recombines each ROI down to one file (undoes split.py)
+ - [combinetrack.py](scripts/combinetrack.py) This file takes tracks for each ROI and recombines each ROI down to one file.
+It also resolves ant merger/unmerger conflicts and removes tracks that deemed unfit (for example, tracks that appear for too little of a time are deleted).
  - [constants.py](scripts/constants.py) This file contains various parameters which one may tweak to improve performance.
 I am in the process of removing this file and moving all the constants into [config.yaml](config.yaml).